-- The northwest, between Blosser Road, Taylor Street, Broadway ([SR-135](#)), and Donovan Road; - Portions of the area north of Main Street, between Broadway and US-101 and east of US-101; - The area north of Stowell Road, east of Broadway, south of Main Street ([SR-166](#)), and west of US-101; and, - The residential area north of Betteravia Road, east of Blosser Road, south of Battles Road, and west of Broadway
+- The northwest, between Blosser Road, Taylor Street, Broadway (SR-135), and Donovan Road; - Portions of the area north of Main Street, between Broadway and US-101 and east of US-101; - The area north of Stowell Road, east of Broadway, south of Main Street (SR-166), and west of US-101; and, - The residential area north of Betteravia Road, east of Blosser Road, south of Battles Road, and west of Broadway

-~~Additionally, access to recreational facilities is limited in some areas of the city, but most residential areas are planned with parks that are accessible, many within walking distance; many facilities are concentrated in Downtown and not within walking distance of residential neighborhoods.
+Access to recreational facilities is limited in some areas of the city, but most residential areas are planned with parks that are accessible, many within walking distance.
 As the city grows, it will be critical to close these service gaps by prioritizing park development in underserved areas, improving access through joint-use agreements, and investing in mobile facilities.
-For instance, the development of the planned Sports Complex represents an opportunity to expand access to athletic facilities and relieve pressure on existing facilities by providing additional capacity for youth and adult sports programming.~~
+For instance, the development of the planned Sports Complex represents an opportunity to expand access to athletic facilities and relieve pressure on existing facilities by providing additional capacity for youth and adult sports programming.

-Park quality and capacity. ~~Rapid population growth~~ over the last 25 to 30 years has contributed to overcrowding at many parks, and this trend is expected to continue unless new parkland is added or existing facilities are expanded.
+Park quality and capacity.
+Population growth over the last 25 to 30 years has contributed to overcrowding at many parks, and this trend is expected to continue unless new parkland is added or existing facilities are expanded.
 To meet the City's park service goal today would require over 270 acres of new parkland, and over 440 acres by 2050.
 In addition to park expansion, it will be important to optimize underutilized portions of existing parks and to incorporate new parks into future Specific Plans.